-Source: SEDAR 37, Tables 6.3.1.1 and 7.3.1.1, and Section 7.3.1
+Source: SEDAR 37, Tables 6.3.1.1 and 7.3.1.1, and Section 7.3.1.
+Note: Discard estimates for 2012 were incomplete.

 Although larger minimum size limits are expected to increase discards and discard mortality in the hook-and-line fisheries, due to the low discard mortality rate the additional numbers of dead discards are expected to be small.
 Additional discard mortality from recreational spearfishing, which is the predominant method of capture, should be negligible since there are currently no reported discards, and spearfishing is sight fishing.
 Nevertheless, due to the magnification effect underwater such that fish appear larger than they really are, a lack of discard mortality of hogfish from spearfishing should not be assumed.